tigerfarm/tfptaskrouter/README.md

 Environement variables:
 - TR_ACCOUNT_SID : your Twilio account SID (starts with "AC", available from Twilio Console)
 - TR_AUTH_TOKEN : your Twilio account auth token (available from Twilio Console, click view)
-- TR_TOKEN_PASSWORD : your token password (Password is required to create tokens.
-The password can be any string you want to use.)
+- TR_TOKEN_PASSWORD : application password that is used by a worker to receive an access tokens.
 - WORKSPACE_SID : your TaskRouter workspace SID

 Run the NodeJS HTTP server.